Here are some interesting Morocco facts which were chosen and researched by kids especially for kids.

 Morocco is located on the African continent.
 The North African country borders the Atlantic Ocean and the Mediterranean Sea.

-Morocco borders three countries: Algeria and Spain via the two Spanish enclaves Ceuta and Melilla as well as Western Sahara.
+Morocco borders two countries: Algeria and Spain via the two Spanish enclaves Ceuta and Melilla as well as the disputed territory of Western Sahara.
+Western Sahara is occupied to the major part (80%) by Morocco and to 20% by the Sahrawi Arab Democratic Republic.

 On the map you can see the neighbouring countries and the location of the country's capital city Rabat.